Venture capital

 Relevance

-Profit, and in some cases revenue, are often not a requirement in the VC world.
+Profit, and in some cases revenue, are often not a requirement for investment and VCs are often more interested in the strength of the business idea and the skills and drive of the entrepreneur.

 Strategic guidance